OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 After the deployment is complete, verify that the GPUs are correctly configured and available to OpenNebula by checking the Host information in Sunstone:

-Log in to your OpenNebula Sunstone GUI, navigate to **Infrastructure -> Hosts**, and select one of the hypervisors you configured for passthrough (e.g., `h100-node`).
-Go to the **PCI** tab.
-You should see your GPU listed as an available PCI device.
+1. Log in to your OpenNebula Sunstone GUI
+2. Navigate to **Infrastructure -> Hosts**
+3. Select one of the hypervisors you configured for passthrough (e.g., `h100-node`).
+4. Go to the **PCI** tab.
+5. You will see your GPU listed as an available PCI device.

 If the device is visible here, your AI-ready OpenNebula cloud is correctly configured.
 The H100 and L40S GPUs are now ready to be passed through to Virtual Machines for high-performance AI and ML tasks.